Discover more from Direct Left

 Why do leftists and liberals fight?

 When leftists say there’s no difference between the two ruling parties, it’s not to argue that every Republican and Democrat is identical, but that both are on the same side of the capitalist divide, partnering to uphold a cruel and rapacious system that must be dismantled and replaced.
+Simply put, leftists view the major parties as collaborators, protecting and preserving the ruling class.

-Leftists abhor both the GOP and the DNC, who they view as collaborators, protecting and preserving the ruling class.
 The antipathy goes both ways.
-Democrats and Republicans alike see leftists as immature, insufferable, and dangerously extreme.
-If anything, leftists are even more loathed by the Democratic establishment than by the right wing.
-Democratic Party operatives and their defenders consider themselves the morally superior adults who are bravely “resisting” the right and “saving democracy from fascists” while leftists are tantrum-throwing juveniles whose “purism” endangers the democratic order.
+Democrats and Republicans alike see leftists as immature, insufferably idealistic, and dangerously extreme.
+If anything, leftists are loathed more by the Democratic establishment than by Republicans.
+The Democratic Party positions itself as the morally superior “defender of democracy” and portrays leftists as tantrum-throwing political juveniles whose “purism” endangers the democratic order.

 The liberal sees the conservative patriot wearing a flag pin and says: “A flag pin isn’t what makes you a patriot.”
 The leftist says: “Patriotism is an incoherent and chauvinistic notion.”
 The liberal says, “We’re the real ones who love America,” while the leftist says, “What is America?” or “I don’t see what it would mean to love or hate a meaningless conceptual entity.”
 The liberal says, “I’m standing up for what the Founding Fathers actually believed” while the leftist says, “The Founding Fathers endorsed the ownership of human beings.
 Some owned human beings themselves, and beat or raped these human beings.
 I will not measure the worth of something by what the Founding Fathers thought about it.”

-What is most galling to leftists is that corporate Democrats come along and claim to be fighting Republicans, then turn around and cement power for their big donors, while tossing a few crumbs to appease their voters.
-The betrayal brings to mind Martin Luther King, Jr.’s admonition that white moderates posed a potentially greater “stumbling block in the stride toward freedom” than even the KKK: “The white moderate who is more devoted to ‘order’ than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says ‘I agree with you in the goal you seek, but I can't agree with your methods of direct action;’ who paternalistically feels he can set the timetable for another man's freedom.”
+Meanwhile Democrats claim to be fighting Republicans, but in fact work to cement power for their big donors, while tossing a few crumbs to appease their voters.
+The betrayal brings to mind Martin Luther King, Jr.’s admonition that white moderates posed the greatest “stumbling block in the stride toward freedom.”
+King wrote of “the white moderate who is more devoted to ‘order’ than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says ‘I agree with you in the goal you seek, but I can't agree with your methods of direct action;’ who paternalistically feels he can set the timetable for another man's freedom.”

 As a defector from the top ranks of the Democratic Party, I’ve been on both sides of the liberal-leftist fight.
-When I was an adviser to Hillary Clinton and other Democratic leaders, I sincerely believed my colleagues and I were opposing Republicans to the best of our ability, and that leftists were naive about what was politically possible.
-After a long period of self-reflection, I came to understand that accepting tepid incrementalism is not the mature or sophisticated approach, but in fact another way of perpetuating unjust policies.
-I quit the Democratic Party and became an Independent because I recognized that it’s not enough to provide “access” to health insurance for those who can afford it.
-Everyone should have free healthcare.
-It’s not enough to pay lip service to climate action or be a signatory to symbolic agreements.
-The climate emergency is here.
+When I was an adviser to Hillary Clinton and other Democratic leaders, I sincerely believed my colleagues and I were the “good guys” opposing the Republican “bad guys” to the best of our ability, and that leftists were naive about what was politically possible.
+After a long period of self-reflection, I came to understand that the entire system is the problem and that accepting the tepid, incrementalist promises of Democrats is just another way of perpetuating unjust policies.

 Peter - this is one of the best things I've ever read on the subject, well done!